gamemanual0/gm0/source/docs/awards/award-types.rst

    Think Award
       The Think Award is based entirely on the |EN| and Engineering Portfolio.
 In order to have a chance at winning, the |EN| should include as much math and physics as possible, document the entire journey of the robot through iterations, and other documentation of design and game strategy.

-      In addition, the portfolio should be well laid out and contain information on various non-technical aspects of the team, such as sustainability (recruitment of new team meber and mentors), training, outreach (especially the impact of the outreach and what was learned from it), and team structure.
+      In addition, the portfolio should be well laid out and contain information on various non-technical aspects of the team, such as sustainability (recruitment of new team member and mentors), training, outreach (especially the impact of the outreach and what was learned from it), and team structure.
 While these categories aren't as strictly important as robot documentation, they are generally recommended for a strong engineering portfolio.

       Official Game Manual Description
          This judged award is given to the Team that best reflects the journey the Team took as they experienced the engineering design process during the build season.
 The engineering content within the portfolio is the key reference for judges to help identify the most deserving Team.
 The Teams engineering content must focus on the design and build stage of the Team’s Robot.

          The Team must be able to share or provide additional detailed information that is helpful for the judges.
-This could include descriptions of the underlying science and mathematics of the Robot design and game strategies,the designs, redesigns, successes, and opportunities for improvement.
+This could include descriptions of the underlying science and mathematics of the Robot design and game strategies, the designs, redesigns, successes, and opportunities for improvement.
 A Team is not a candidate for this award if their portfolio does not include engineering content.

    Connect Award
       The Connect Award is one of the two outreach awards.
 This award is for teams that work with their local STEM community and corporate community.
 Unfortunately, the line between the Connect and Motivate award can be vague, and judges may not differentiate which outreach falls under which award.